Liverpool is stripped of Unesco World Heritage Site title

 Liverpool loses Unesco World Heritage Site status: why city was stripped of much-cherished title

-United Nation’s body says waterfront’s ‘oustanding universal value’ had been compromised by new developments and regeneration
+United Nation’s body says waterfront’s ‘outstanding universal value’ had been compromised by new developments and regeneration

 Liverpool has been stripped of its much-cherished World Heritage Site status after Unesco chiefs voted to delete it from the list because the city had failed to properly conserve the area.

-The UN’s heritage body said it was removing the city’s historic waterfront from the list – which includes places like the Taj Mahal and Great Wall of China– because its “outstanding universal value” had been compromised by new and proposed buildings, including Everton football club’s new £500 million stadium.
+The UN’s heritage body said it was removing the city’s historic waterfront from the list – which includes places like the Taj Mahal, Venice and Great Wall of China– because its “outstanding universal value” had been compromised by new and proposed buildings, including Everton football club’s new £500 million stadium.

 Thirteen of 21 countries voting in a secret ballot at a meeting in China were in favour of the deletion.